Volunteer

 We welcome anyone 18 years or older who would like to volunteer their time and is interested in making a difference.

 We look forward to welcoming you to our volunteer team!
-If you have any further questions about the volunteer program, please feel free to contact the Volunteer Coordinator at volunteer.coordinator@hspcwi.org.
+If you have any further question about the volunteer program, please feel free to contact our Executive Director by email at executive.director@hspcwi.org

 Common Duties